enaughton/blog-2021/src/posts/hosting-a-full-stack-application-1.md

 Now a full stack application with a database and/or API that makes things a little more complicated.

 This project I am talking about was completed a year ago.
 I am just now getting around to getting it **Live** for the world to see my work?
-Why is that? \
+Why is that?

-\
+Well there isn’t a striaght forward solution to get the specific stack hosted and living on the web.

-Well there really isn't a great solution for it.
-This app had a SQLite Database, which m
+the stack is a react front end, with a custom built REST API with Express using Sequelize ORM to use the SQLite3 database.